Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Background and Related Work

 The L2A product represents a more advanced and directly usable version, as it includes Bottom of Atmosphere (BOA) type reflectance, i.e. the signal reflected from the land or water surface after removing the effects of the atmosphere using the Sen2Cor correction processor \cite{sentinelonlineCollection0Level2A}.
 It is also delivered in the same map geometry, UTM, and with the bands in their native resolution.
 These products also incorporate a pixel classification layer known as Scene Classification Map (SCL), which identifies areas of cloud, cloud shadow, vegetation, bare ground, water or other types of cover, facilitating the filtering of invalid or contaminated data.
 L2A products are commonly used in environmental applications such as monitoring water bodies, vegetation or land use dynamics.

 Satellite images need atmospheric corrections in order to obtain reliable reflectances across all the wavelengths measured.
 The atmospheric correction performed by the L2A product is not enough to obtain an useful product, since water reflectances make the problem highly complicated.
 One of the main challenges in the study of inland and coastal water bodies by remote sensing is accurately correcting the reflectance measured by satellite sensors for atmospheric effects.
 This challenge is exacerbated in waters classified as Case 2, which are rich in suspended particles, dissolved organic matter, and phytoplankton.
 The optical properties of these waters are highly complex and variable.
 The C2RCC (Case 2 Regional CoastColor) processor \cite{doerfferMERISCase22007, c2rcccommunityprojectDocumentationC2RCC} offers a solution consisting of neural networks that are trained using an extensive database of radiative transfer simulations.
 These networks perform atmospheric correction and estimate the Inherent Optical Properties (IOPs) of water from TOA reflectances.
+This is needed because at satellite altitude most of sensor-measured signal comes from the surface and the atmosphere \cite{wangAtmosphericCorrectionOcean2014}.

 The C2RCC processor excels in its ability to operate in optically complex environments thanks to a bio-optical model that better captures the diversity of optical conditions in inland and coastal waters.
 Neural networks are trained to invert TOA reflectances and recover water-leaving reflectance.
 One of the great advantages of C2RCC over other more empirical or semi-analytical approaches is its ability to process images from multiple sensors (Sentinel 2 MSI, Sentinel-3 OLCI, MODIS, MERIS, etc.) without retraining, making it an operational, scalable and flexible tool for environmental monitoring \cite{brockmannEvolutionC2RCCNeural2016}.